caseydunlap/SFDC-MaxioAB-Integration/README.md

 - Creates or updates customer records in Maxio Advanced Billing
 - Generates custom pricing tiers based on Salesforce consumption schedules
 - Creates subscriptions in Maxio with appropriate components and price points
-- Establishes sync with Maxio Core customer and contract
+- Establishes relationship with Maxio Core customer and contract

 ## Prerequisites
 AWS account with Lambda access